Ebony0wl/pikaboo/README.md

 * Learn how to import libraries and frameworks using NPM, node_modules, package.json

 ## Background
-During the past few months alot of people around the world have started to reflect on experiences that they use to take for granted.
-The daily interactions and the small conversations.
-The friends that they had grown apart from before the pandemic.
+During the past few months, alot of people around the world have started to reflect on experiences that they use to take for granted - the daily interactions and the small conversations with friends kept at a distance during the pandemic.

-Our Snap Mini seeks to bring back these relationships by using the popular game Pokemon
+Our Snap Mini seeks to strengthen these relationships by using the popular game called Pokemon.

-Since the word for friend in Japanese is Tomodachi we decided to name our snap mini “Poke-Dachi”
+Since the word for friend in Japanese is Tomodachi, we decided to name our Snap Mini “Poke-Gachi”

 ### Technologies